Cannabis Addiction

 Cannabis Misuse

 Spotting signs of cannabis addiction in another is not always easy.
 However, some signs are typical of all strains of illegal cannabis.
-There are more severe symptoms to weed overdose.
+There are more severe symptoms of weed overdose.

 Physical signs of addiction: